superseriousbusiness/gotosocial/docs/installation_guide/advanced.md

 Please note that you need to do this *BEFORE RUNNING GOTOSOCIAL* for the first time, or things will likely break.

+An additional thing to keep in mind is that there is no good way for applications to detect if you're running this style of deployment.
+Therefor you should recommend that folks use `fedi.example.org` as the instance to login to in any client application.

+Some applications do have heuristics built-in to try and detect this situation and make login from either domain possible.
+That heuristic relies on `/api/v1/instance` or `/api/v1/apps` not responding on `example.org`.
+When that happens they'll do a fallback lookup by requesting `example.org/.well-known/host-meta`.
+You need to ensure that this endpoint is properly redirected to `fedi.example.org` as shown in our examples below.
+It is crucial you don't redirect `/api` or any of its subpaths from `example.org` to `fedi.example.org`, but only the well-known endpoints, to not break this heuristic.

 ### Step 1: Configure GoToSocial

 This step is easy.